SrijaKoppar/IoTGamified3.0/README.md

 - ✔️ Python installed and working
 - ✔️ Arduino IDE installed
 - ✔️ vgamepad & socket libraries ready

+⚠️ **Important Note:** The game controller simulation using `vgamepad` works **only on Windows laptops**.
+Please ensure you bring a Windows device to fully participate in the gaming part of the workshop.

 Now you’re ready to dive in and start coding your **IoT game controller**! 🎮